Body- Worn Cameras

 450.5.6 EXPLOSIVE DEVICE

-Many portable recorders, including body-worn cameras and audio/video transmitters, emit radio waves that could trigger an explosive device.
+Many portable recorders, including BWC's and audio/video transmitters, emit radio waves that could trigger an explosive device.
 Therefore, these devices, including BWCs, should be powered off where an explosive device may be present.

 450.6 UNAUTHORIZED ACCESS & USE OF CAMERA FILE INFORMATION